spierala/mini-rx-store/docs/docs/redux-setup.md

 store.select(state => state).subscribe(console.log);
 //OUTPUT: {counter: 123}
 ```
-See how the initial state of the store is available in the feature reducers:
+See how the initial state is available in the feature reducers:
 ```ts
 import { Action, Store, configureStore } from "mini-rx-store";